michelemendel/times.place/blueprint/4_tasks.md

 ## Decision/Exploration Tasks

-- [ ] Prototype and compare dynamic vs markdown editing or maybe the possibility to switch between them.
 - [ ] Evaluate multilingual switching UX: Do we need an English/Hebrew switch in the application, or will it work using the computer's keyboard input source?

 ## Deployment